lionlai1989/Reinforcement_Learning_Specialization/README.md

 - "Reinforcement Learning: An Introduction" by Sutton and Barto
 - "Deep Reinforcement Learning Hands-On: A practical and easy-to-follow guide to RL from Q-learning and DQNs to PPO and RLHF" by Maxim Lapan
 - "An Approximate Dynamic Programming Algorithm for Large-Scale Fleet Management: A Case Application"
+- "An Introduction to Deep Reinforcement Learning"
+- "A Tutorial on Meta-Reinforcement Learning"